FairwindsOps/rok8s-scripts/README.md

 # rok8s-scripts

-rok8s-scripts is a framework for managing application development and deployment lifecycles using Kubernetes.
+rok8s-scripts is a framework for building GitOps workflows with Docker and Kubernetes.
 By adding rok8s-scripts to your CI/CD pipeline, you can build, push, and deploy your applications using the set of best practices we've built at ReactiveOps.

-In addition to building and deploying docker images, rok8s-scripts is a great way to handle secure secrets management, environment specific configuration, Docker build caching, and much more.
+In addition to building Docker images and deploying them to Kubernetes, rok8s-scripts is a great way to handle secure secrets management, environment specific configuration, Docker build caching, and much more.

 **Want to learn more?** ReactiveOps holds [office hours on Zoom](https://zoom.us/j/242508205) the first Friday of every month, at 12pm Eastern.
 You can also reach out via email at `opensource@reactiveops.com`